nyu-mll/GLUE-human-performance/README.md

 We are grad students buried in work, so we can't promise to look at the data directly any more often than once a day.

 ### When should I fill out the 'problems' field?
 You should fill this out if you can't complete the HIT, and not otherwise.
-This should be either if the caption is total nonsense (you can't even guess what it's describing), or if HIT interface is partially broken (no caption, for example).
-If there is a typo in a caption, but you think you know what it means anyway, please don't report it.
+This could be if HIT interface is partially broken (an empty page, for example).
+If there is a typo in a sentence, but you think you know what it means anyway, please don't report it.
 Never put anything in this field if there isn't a problem.

 ### Who are you?
 We are busy graduate students with the Bowman Group, a subgroup of the ML2 group at New York University Center for Data Science.
 We are also affiliated with the NYU Departments of Data Science, Computer Science, and Linguistics.